eb-namchi/brand-styleguide/README.md

 sass localstyle.scss localstyle.css
 ```

 Now you have a `localstyle.css` file!
 Drag this file into your project, include it as a link in your HTML and you're all set!
+This is how generally how you'd generate your css files.

 ### SCSS Files